sri/share-selected-code/README.md

 # share-selection-and-path README

-This VSCode extension helps you share your code to third party sites like JIRA and Slack.
+This VSCode extension helps you share your code to sites like JIRA and Slack.
-It formats the code in accordance with the selected site.
+It formats the selected code in accordance with the selected site.

-Here is an example for JIRA:
+Here is an example for JIRA (without comments):

 ```
-*share-selection-and-path/src/extension.ts*:
+*share-selection-and-path/src/extension.ts*:   # bold the path; relative to repo

 {noformat}
-43 function getSelectionLines(selection: vscode.Selection) {
+43 function getSelectionLines(selection: vscode.Selection) { # add line numbers
 44     let start = selection.start.line + 1;
 45     let end = selection.end.line + 1;
 46     if (start > end) {